 Ears - Your standard ear piercing, ie: one hole in the fleshy part of each ear lobe, is common practice for the vast majority of women.
 It’s almost a right of passage for young girls to get their ears pierced, and socially accepted and often expected.
 But it’s also become increasingly popular for men to pierce at least one ear as well, or for teenage girls or older women to have multiple piercings in each ear.
 Piercings within the fleshier parts of the ear is generally simple with minimal pain or chance of infection, however the top parts of the ear can be somewhat more painful with more risk of complications.

-Piercing needle - A needle is commonly used to create the desired piercings, so that jewelry can be threaded through.
+A needle is commonly used to create the desired piercings, so that jewellery can be threaded through.
 This tends to be popular, as sharp needles can cause less pain, are accurate and easily sterilised.

 Piercings should be appropriately cared for to prevent infection, injury and promote longevity.
 Always ensure you go to a reputable body piercing salon, utilising hygienic tools and practices.
 Follow their after care instructions, and seek medical assistance if you experience any unexpected reactions.